 Jasmin is a young teen I tutor after school.
 She was really distracted yesterday and so I asked her what was going on.
 She started crying while telling me she is having problems with her friends.

 It turns out that Jasmin’s ‘friend’, Ella, showed her a screenshot of some online chat that happened the night before.
 Girls had said Jasmin was annoying and boring.
 It was all right there in the screenshot.
 Jasmin was heartbroken.

 What ensued at school was essentially a drama cyclone.
 There was lots of gossip, aggression, guilt, shame and hurt.
 Factions were created and support for both sides was garnered.
 There were texts, insta posts, and constant discussion.
 The drama was all-consuming, all day.
 Jasmin felt totally spent.

 What was interesting in the retelling of this drama was that at the eye of the storm was always Jasmin’s friend Ella.
 Ella passed on the screenshots; Ella messaged everyone to say how upset Jasmin was.
 Ella got group chats together.
-Ella was the puppet master.
+Ella was the puppeteer pulling all the strings.

-The playground puppet master is the child who manipulates the social dynamics around them.
+The playground puppeteer is the child who manipulates the social dynamics around them.
 Usually, they stay just out of blame’s way, but they constantly inflame situations.
 They say things like: